 Situated in the Bengal Basin, most of Bangladesh is a flood plain with one third of the land covered in rivers, lakes or swamps.
 Annual flooding regularly displaces the country’s poorest people in the country of 167 million people.
 There is heightened concern regarding the seasonal flooding and cyclone impact and how this will affect vulnerable populations.
 Frequent and hard lockdowns add to the complexity of managing these crises.

 And over 860,000 Rohingya refugees living in Cox’s Bazar District (in the southeast) are highly dependent on international aid.

 Life in Bangladesh for the poorest of poor – the landless rural population and the illiterate – is extremely hard.
 With irregular incomes and no financial safety net, many families simply do not know where their next meal will come from.

-Inadequate health care leaves many disabled by preventable diseases or accidents, and widespread lack of education renders a huge number of people completely disempowered – unable to develop their future or that of their nation.
+Inadequate health care leaves many hindered by preventable diseases or accidents.
+A widespread lack of education renders a huge number of people completely disempowered – unable to develop their future or that of their nation.